Creating a Lean 5S Checklist

 Graphic Products provides several resources for implementing the 5S System in your facility.

-- Watch our webinar, Implementing 5S In Your Workplace.
-The free, 30-minute webinar, originally broadcast on July 27, 2016, covers 5S basics, offer tips for improving efficiency, and more.
+- Watch our 5S webinar, Implementing 5S In Your Workplace.
+The free, 30-minute webinar, covers 5S basics, offer tips for improving efficiency, and more.

-- Request our FREE guide to the 5S System for improving safety, quality, productivity and efficiency throughout your workplace.
-The guide outlines each of the steps and provides a path for implementing the system through new processes and effective signage.
+- Grab our guide to the 5S System for improving safety, quality, productivity and efficiency throughout your workplace.
+The free guide outlines each of the steps and provides a path for implementing the system through new processes and effective signage.

 - Safe, strategic floor and aisle marking is a common method for implementing 5S in warehouses and other large facilities.
 PathFinder floor marking, wayfinding, and safety tape by Graphic Products can help improve safety and increase efficiency in warehouses of all sizes.